 For many years, RAD has provided capital grants to fund accessibility projects to improve physical access at the regional assets, such as elevators, ramps, automated entrance doors, restrooms, and playgrounds.

-As part of its grant application, the District requires that assets have a designated "accessibility coordinator"; requires that assets publicize their accessibility information; and requires assets with non-accessible venues to develop plans for improvement.
-The Greater Pittsburgh Arts Council (a RAD-funded asset) and FISA Foundation have partnered to create a regional initiative to increase access to the arts for people with disabilities.
-Please visit the GPAC web site for extensive resources, including workshops, funding, local disability service providers and community organizations.
+As part of its grant application, the District requires that assets have a designated accessibility coordinator; requires that assets publicize their accessibility information; and requires assets with non-accessible venues to develop plans for improvement.
+The Greater Pittsburgh Arts Council (a RAD-funded asset) has extensive resources on accessibility and inclusion, including workshops, funding, local disability service providers and community organizations.

 In addition, RAD also has created a Special Projects category of funding, incorporating both Connections Grants and Accessibility and Inclusion Grants.
-Information about eligibility and other requirements is available on our Apply for Funding and Forms pages.
-Since 2009, RAD has provided $1.84 million in Special Project grants.
-A total of $750,000 is available for 2016; applications are accepted on an on-going basis.
+Information about eligibility and other requirements is available on our Grants Applications and Management page.
+Since 2009 and through 2019, RAD has provided nearly $2.7 million in Special Project grants.
+A total of $250,000 is available for 2019; applications are accepted on an on-going basis.

-In just the last year, many assets have made improvements to physical spaces to enhance accessibility, and launched efforts to make programming accessible and inclusive (ticketing, web site, audio or video description, assistive listening, devices, programming for people with cognitive disabilities, etc.).
+Since the initiative's inception, many assets have made improvements to physical spaces to enhance accessibility, and launched efforts to make programming accessible and inclusive (ticketing, web site, audio or video description, assistive listening, devices, programming for people with cognitive disabilities, etc.).

 Please visit this page again for updates on the work assets are doing to accommodate and to increase participation by people with physical and cognitive disabilities, because Regional Assets Are for Everyone.

 The RAD offices and board meeting locations are fully accessible and open to the public.
-The Accessibility Coordinator for RAD is Julie Goetz, Communications Manager, who can be reached at (412) 227-1900 ext.
+The Accessibility Coordinator for RAD is Diane Hunt, Senior Program Officer, who can be reached at (412) 227-1900 ext.
 14, firstname.lastname@example.org